russelltchang/pinterest/README.md

 # Pinterest

 Pinterest Clone is my solution to a freeCodeCamp full stack project challenge, Build a Pinterest Clone.
-It allows users upload images and favorite images uploaded by other users.
+It allows users to upload images and favorite images uploaded by other users.
 The app's responsive design delivers a clear and professional layout when accessed from all type of devices.

 See it in action: https://evening-tundra-91223.herokuapp.com/.